Lyft and Uber Sexual Assaults

 Rideshare giant Uber recently came out with its first safety report covering the years 2017 and 2018.
-One disturbing statistic found that there were 3,045 sexual assaults during Uber rides in the United States in 2018.
+One disturbing statistic found concerning physical and sexual violence was that there were 3,045 sexual assaults during Uber rides in the United States in 2018.

-Uber claims that these incidents, while obviously distressing, are extremely rare.
-The company asserts that the vast majority of the 1.3 billion rides it provides per year in the U.S. happen without any problems.
+Uber claims that these sexual assault incidents, while obviously distressing, are extremely rare.
+The company asserts that the vast majority of the 1.3 billion rides it provides per year in the U.S. happen without any problems of violence.
 According to Uber, serious incidents, including murders (9) and deaths in Uber ride accidents (58) accounted for 0.0002% of all rides in 2018.

-While this safety report provides an unprecedented level of transparency from Uber, the fact remains that over three thousand people were sexually assaulted in an Uber car.
+While this safety report provides an unprecedented level of transparency from Uber, the fact remains that over three thousand sexual assaults occurred in an Uber car.
 And we can only guess how many rideshare sexual assaults go unreported.
 As a point of reference, the New York Police Department reported 533 rapes and sex crimes in New York City transit systems in 2018.

-A barrage of constant negative news stories here in California alone, spotlight some of these sexual assaults and their aftermaths.
-Uber and Lyft’s history of being slow to respond/responding poorly adds to concerns about safety for rideshare passengers.
+A barrage of constant negative news stories here in California alone, spotlight some of the physical and sexual violence and their aftermaths.
+Uber and Lyft’s history of being slow to respond/responding poorly adds to concerns about safety for rideshare passengers and those passengers who do file Uber sexual assault claims or sexual harassment claims.

 Lyft, which promises to release a safety report in the future, has received its own share of criticism for failing to be proactive regarding sexual assault.
 It has lagged behind Uber in implementing stronger safety features.
 As an example, Lyft added enhanced identity verification checks two years after Uber did.
 They were also slow to add an emergency button to their app, something that Uber did a year before they finally did.